ChilledFerrum/ChilledFerrum/README.md

 ## Hello there :wave:!
 My name is Dimitrios Mpouziotas

 ### About me:
 I am majoring in computer science and studying in the University of Ioannina.
-I am currently developing my skills in Data analysis and Computer Vision.
+I am currently developing my skills in Data analysis, Computer Vision and Neural Networks.
 <br/><br/>
 **Programming Languages:**